jen20/go-event-sourcing-sample/README.md

 ```

 Here is an exampel how the Marshal/Unmarshal methods is used in the snapshot aggregate.
 Marshal mapps its properties to a new internal struct with all its
-propererties exported.
+properties exported.
 The Unmarshal method unmarshal the internal struct and sets the aggregate properties.

 ```go
 type snapshot struct {